 and the Red Scare

-made in 1950 was the first film that addressed the internment of Japanese-Americans in the Second World War, and made anti-racist films through the decade.
+, made in 1950, was the first film that addressed the internment of Japanese-Americans in the Second World War, and he made anti-racist films through the decade.
 His Film Noir

-Indeed the mere fact that censorship had to be so rigorously enforced in the first place is testament to the levels and frequency with which directors and screenwriters tried to resist it.
+Indeed, the mere fact that censorship had to be so rigorously enforced in the first place is a testament to the levels and frequency with which directors and screenwriters tried to resist it.
 Even a classic like Rebel Without a Cause

 or The Western

 tended to have a freer hand than, say, people who made Oscar Bait

 or The Musical

 tended not to be taken seriously by Moral Guardians